numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 In order to make it easier to adopt the changes in this NEP, we will:

 1. Provide a transition guide that lists each API change and its replacement.
+2. Explicitly flag all expired attributes with a meaningful ``AttributeError`` that points out to the new place or recommends an alternative.
-2. Provide a script to automate the migration wherever possible.
+3. Provide a script to automate the migration wherever possible.
 This will be similar to ``tools/replace_old_macros.sed`` (which adapts code for a previous C API naming scheme change).
 This will be ``sed`` (or equivalent) based rather than attempting AST analysis, so it won't cover everything.